ellefsen/wordpress-heroku-php/README.md

 ## Known Issues

-If you try to develop locally without syncing your external memcachier envvars you might see a 500 error or a You do not have sufficient permissions to access this page. - message.
+If you try to develop locally without syncing your external MemCachier envvars you might see a 500 error or a *You do not have sufficient permissions to access this page.* - message.
 Workaround is to simply remove object-cache.php and advanced-cache.php from the content dir while doing local dev.
 In a future release I'll try to have these files added on deploy with Composer.

 ## Sources